-USC Football: Trojans Can Win the 2012 BCS National Championship
+USC song girls at the Orange Bowl BCS National Championship

 Even though USC received NCAA sanctions in June 2010 which were second to the SMU death penalty in severity, the Trojans have a legitimate shot at the 2012 BCS national championship.